5 Essential SEO Tips and Tricks (2019)

-While last year was indeed eventful year for the search engine optimization industry, the majority of SEO tactics that worked will (fortunately) continue to be effective in 2019.
+While last year was indeed an eventful year for the search engine optimization industry, the majority of SEO tactics that worked well (fortunately) continue to be effective in 2019.

 So let’s get down to brass tacks.
-Here’s our list of the 5 most important SEO tips and tricks to consider in 2019.
+Here’s our list of the five most important SEO tips and tricks to consider in 2019.